-How to tell the difference between an African and an Asian elephant
+How to tell the different between an African and Asian elephant

 Ears The African elephant’s ears are much bigger than those of its Asian cousin, extending above the shoulder.
 It’s said that the former’s ears are the same shape as Africa, while the latter’s look like India.